jrubill/IntroCS/README.md

 ## 7. YouTube
 YouTube has loads of free tutorials for programming, Linux, installing software, etc. You don't have to go out and buy a book(unless you really want to) as many topics are covered on YouTube.
 If you're using any resources online for a school project, make sure that you include that information alongside your assignment.
 Make sure you contact your professor to get approval of any outside resources.

 - - -

+## 8. Coder.com
+This is a really interesting cloud-based IDE which allows you to experiment with different languages without having to install anything to your machine.
+The site is currently in alpha development, so the site will only get better as time progresses.
+There will be bugs, but it should be enough to get you started.